x

 Credit: KARE

-MINNEAPOLIS — Minneapolis city council member Andrea Jenkins led a community town hall meeting Thursday evening to address homeless encampments across the city.
-The meeting was not open to the public but some community members invited by the city were in attendance.
+MINNEAPOLIS — Minneapolis City Council member Andrea Jenkins led a community town hall meeting Thursday evening to address ongoing problems with homeless encampments across the city.

 Thursday's town hall follows a string of violence at homeless encampments, including a deadly shooting in which two people were killed on Sunday, Oct.
 27.

 "I would imagine it's terrifying, and sometimes what people say is they feel safer in these encampments than they do in shelters," Jenkins said ahead of Thursday's meeting.
-"But I I don't hear any people being shot in shelters and lots of people being shot in encampments."
+"But I don't hear any people being shot in shelters and lots of people being shot in encampments."

-"We want to hear some of the thoughts that people feel like can help us resolve some of these issues that are impacting our neighbors and our communities and most importantly, the unhoused individuals that are out here on the street suffering," Jenkins said.
+"We want to hear some of the thoughts that people feel like can help us resolve some of these issues that are impacting our neighbors and our communities and most importantly, the unhoused individuals that are out here on the street suffering," Jenkins shared.

 According to Chavez, a Safe Parking Ordinance would provide a safe location for people to park and sleep in their vehicles overnight.
 A Safe Outdoor Space ordinance creates a location designated as a safe outdoor shelter site designated by the city.
 To utilize the space, people would have to complete a screening process.